zalando/tech-radar/README.md

 1. Connect your git repository to Pages and deploy.
 Choose framework as None and build output directory as `docs`. ( [https://developers.cloudflare.com/pages/get-started/#connect-your-git-provider-to-pages](https://developers.cloudflare.com/pages/get-started/#connect-your-git-provider-to-pages) )

+2. In your just deployed Pages, go to Settings > General > and select Enable access policy.

+3. Once the policy is added, click on Manage Policies and choose the just added policy.

+4. Click on Overview and remove `*` from the subdomain and click Save application.
-2. Add a custom domain, it can be something like `tech-radar.yourorganization.com` ( [https://developers.cloudflare.com/pages/how-to/custom-branch-aliases/](https://developers.cloudflare.com/pages/how-to/custom-branch-aliases/) )

-3. Add ZeroTrust protection for your custom domain. ( [https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/self-hosted-apps/](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/self-hosted-apps/) )
+5. (optional) Add a custom domain, it can be something like `tech-radar.yourorganization.com` ( [https://developers.cloudflare.com/pages/how-to/custom-branch-aliases/](https://developers.cloudflare.com/pages/how-to/custom-branch-aliases/) ) and add ZeroTrust protection for your custom domain. ( [https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/self-hosted-apps/](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/self-hosted-apps/) )

 Now only the people who are allowed in your Zero Trust policies will be able to access to your Tech Radar.